Supply-chain issues and a cyberattack: Why your bagel’s cream cheese might be spread a little thin

 But the cream-cheese shortage appears to have hit a particular nerve, capping a year of dashed hopes for a return to normal with another obstacle to enjoying even the tiniest of indulgences.

-Which hypothesized factors are truly contributing to the tangy dairy product’s supply issues remains uncertain.
+Which hypothesized factors are contributing to the tangy dairy product’s supply issues remains uncertain.
 A report from the U.S. Department of Agriculture this month suggested that logistics bottlenecks, labor shortages and a lack of adequate supplies at manufacturing facilities may be to blame.
 Others have speculated that a struggle over water supply in Lowville, N.Y., home to a Kraft Heinz cream-cheese plant, may have added to the problem.

 The factory there was using most of the community’s water supply for a few days this past summer, said Paul Denise, superintendent of public works for the tiny village near the Canadian border.